cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 	Tx() sdk.Tx
 }

+// PrepareTxRecord defines a wrapper around a MempoolTx that is returned from
+// PrepareProposal which includes an Action to inform Tendermint what to do with
+// the transaction.
+type PrepareTxRecord[T MempoolTx] struct {
+	Tx T
+	Action abci.TxAction
+}

 type Mempool[T MempoolTx] interface {
 	// Insert attempts to insert a MempoolTx into the mempool returning an error
 	// upon failure.